Last Updated on 26 September, 2025

 Secondary Service Connection

-In such cases, a nexus letter from a medical professional can be helpful to explain how sinusitis directly contributes to or aggravates sleep apnea, backed by relevant medical evidence demonstrating the connection.
+- A medical nexus letter explaining how sinusitis directly contributes to or aggravates sleep apnea, backed by relevant medical evidence and a VA-compliant opinion.

 Aggravation of a Pre-Existing Condition

-If a veteran had mild sleep apnea before service, but military service worsened the condition, they may qualify for benefits.
+If a veteran had mild sleep apnea before service, but military service worsened the condition, they may qualify for secondary aggravation under § 3.310.
 For instance, a sleep study conducted before service showing mild symptoms, compared to one after service indicating severe sleep apnea, could be strong evidence of aggravation directly related to service.

 Why VA Nexus Letters are Important in Sleep Apnea Claims

-Proving a service connection for sleep apnea, especially obstructive sleep apnea (OSA) can be challenging when symptoms appear years after military service.
-A study found that obstructive sleep apnea (OSA) was over twice as prevalent among veterans (21%) compared to nonveterans (9%).
+Proving a service connection for sleep apnea can be challenging when symptoms appear years after military service.
+The study “Prevalence of Obstructive Sleep Apnea Among Veterans and Nonveterans” found that OSA was over twice as prevalent among veterans (21%) compared to nonveterans (9%).
 Additionally, sleep apnea, in many cases, is a secondary disability linked to conditions like PTSD rather than direct in-service events, making it harder to prove.

 Elements of a Compelling Sleep Apnea Nexus Letter